coding-to-music/TodoApp-supabase/README.md

 Here we have created a form and used a supabase auth method to sign in the user.

-Note: In supabaseClient.auth.signIn method, when you dont pass a password, it considers the authentication method as the magic link.
+`Note`: In `supabaseClient.auth.signIn` method, when you dont pass a password, it considers the authentication method as the magic link.

-.markdown-body .callout.callout_warn {
-  --text: #6a737d;  // theme text color default
-  --title: inherit; // theme title color (falls back to text color by default)
-  --background: #f8f8f9;
-  --border: #8b939c;
-}

-.markdown-body .callout[theme="🎅"] {
-  --background: #c54245;
-  --border: #ffffff6b;
-  --text: #f5fffa;
-}

-Now go to the _app.js and copy paste the following code:
+Now go to the `_app.js` and copy paste the following code:

 ```java
 import { ChakraProvider } from "@chakra-ui/react";